Characterizing the Post-Red Supergiant binary system AFGL 4106 and its complex nebula with SPHERE/VLT

 With such luminosities and temperatures, those stars have radii of R$_1$ = (209 $\pm$ 12) R$_\odot$ and R$_2$ = (567 $\pm$ 99) R$_\odot$ at 3.19 kpc.
-This indicates that these stars are both supergiant in two different stages of evolution.
-The primary seems to be the more massive, the nebula was formed when it expelled its outer layers, leaving the star in the Post-RSG phase.
-The companion is likely in a less evolved stage, with a radius similar to giant stars, and may be surrounded with a possible expanding shell around the star caused by wind at the surface.
+This indicates that these stars are both supergiants in two different stages of evolution.
+The primary seems to be the more massive, and the nebula was formed when it expelled its outer layers, leaving the star in the post-RSG phase.
+The companion is likely in a less evolved stage, with a radius similar to giant stars, and may be surrounded by a possible expanding shell caused by wind at the surface.

 DUSTY computes both the inner radius of the dust shell and an estimate of the mass-loss rate.
 For our system, the inner radius is calculated as $r_\mathrm{int} = 6.46 \times 10^{14}$ m, corresponding to 1.35 arcsec at a distance of 3.19 kpc.
 This radius is slightly less than the 1.6-1.9 arcsec derived by \bluecite{vanLoon1999}.
-To estimate the mass-loss rate, we applied the rescaling relation for dust-driven winds described by \bluecite{vanLoon2000}
+To estimate the mass-loss rate, we applied the rescaling relation for dust-driven winds described by \bluecite{vanLoon2000}:

-Where $r_{gd} = 100$ is the gas-to-dust ratio assumed by \bluecite{Molster1999}, and $\rho_d = 3.3 \, \mathrm{g \, cm^{-3}} $ represents the bulk density of the dust.
+where $r_{gd} = 100$ is the gas-to-dust ratio assumed by \bluecite{Molster1999} and $\rho_d = 3.3 \, \mathrm{g \, cm^{-3}} $ represents the bulk density of the dust.
 Using these parameters, we derive a total mass-loss rate of $\dot{M} \simeq 4 \times 10^{-3}\, \left(\frac{d}{3.19 \, \mathrm{kpc}}\right)^{1.5} \, M_\odot \, \mathrm{yr^{-1}}.$